hvolschenk/git-gt/README.md

 ## Setting up

 Setting up git-gt is simple.
-Clone the repository and create an alias pointing to the sheel script with:
+Clone the repository and create an alias pointing to the shell script with:

     alias gt='~/Software/git-gt/gt.sh'